List of Home and Away characters introduced in 2021: Felicity Newman

 Felicity "Flick" Newman, played by Jacqui Purvis, made her first appearance on 19 August 2021.
 Purvis's casting was announced in April 2021, after she photographed filming alongside cast member Ethan Browne at Palm Beach.
 Dan Seddon of Digital Spy believed that she would become a potential love interest for Browne's character Tane Parata.
 Further details about Purvis's character, including her name, were released on 26 July, as she was featured in a promotional trailer for the show.
-Purvis originally auditioned for the role of Mackenzie Booth, prior to being cast as Felicity.
-She told Kerry Harvey of Stuff that she was grateful she did not get cast as Mackenzie, as she felt Flick was "a dream come true as a character."
+Purvis originally auditioned for the role of Mackenzie Booth prior to being cast as Felicity.
+She told Kerry Harvey of Stuff that she was grateful she did not get cast as Mackenzie as she felt Flick was "a dream come true as a character."
 She continued: "I get to transition from vulnerable and sensitive with my family issues and mental health to the fun side, which is that she is a little pocket rocket who has no filter.
 So it's a huge, huge blessing and I'm just so grateful that I get to play it."
 Shortly before her first scenes aired, it was revealed that Felicity is the sister of Cash Newman (Nicholas Cartwright), Summer Bay's newest police officer.

-Flick was initially billed as "a firecracker with an abundance of confidence and no filter – which can get her into a lot of trouble."
-Her first scenes see her attract Tane's attention when she dances on top of a bar.
-Purvis described her as "a kind of cannonball" and thought it was "a gift" to be given the chance to portray "a multi-layered character."
-Flick and Cash's fictional backstory was slowly revealed to viewers after their introductions.
-Their father committed suicide after when he was left to raise them alone and his farm suffered from drought.
-Flick struggled to come to terms with what happened, causing her to make one bad decision after another.
-Purvis felt privileged to play out the long lasting effects of suicide on the people left behind.
-She carried out her own research into the subject, wanting to portray it accurately and with sensitivity.
-She also spoke with people who had experienced a suicide in the family.
-She told Harvey: "It's different for everyone, obviously, so I just had to choose something specific for Flick and how she would react to that situation.
-I just needed to cover all bases and make sure that I was doing it justice and was covering it sensitively.
-It is very hard, but also so enlightening at the same time."
-Purvis reckoned Flick would always struggle with her father's death.
-She added that she understands her character, but Flick often does things she would not consider, like dancing on a bar.
+The character's exit aired on 19 August 2024, following Purvis' decision to leave the role and pursue her international career overseas.
+Scenes broadcast on 12 August saw Felicity collapse at Salt with a brain aneurysm.
+Cash eventually decides to switch off her life support machine and accompanies Felicity's body through the hospital corridors on an honour walk after choosing to donate her organs.